Best Looking Native Ground Cover

 Traditionally found in nurseries, ground cover plugs are an easier and cheaper sod lawn alternative.
 For instance, plugs are created with Bermuda grasses along with other ground covers due to the fact that they spread laterally, eventually filling the areas in between.
 Our Phyla Nodiflora plugs are Native and have never been modified, meaning that they have two ways to repair which are by spreading growth laterally and also by way of seed.
 Phyla Nodiflora plugs are a great option for a lawn area since they are native to California.
 The seasonal flowering of this native plant also supports the surrounding ecology.
 Phyla Nodiflora does produce seed and if not properly maintained, can easily spread the Frog Fruit around.

-Native Ground Cover VS Hybrid Ground Cover
+Native Ground Cover

 Ground Cover Plugs and Sod